luxfi/netrunner/docs/examples.md

 ## Operating with blockchains

 **Note**: To create a blockchain, the vm binary for it should be present under the plugin dir, with a filename equal to the vm id.
-The plugin dir can be specified either in environment variable `LUXGO_PLUGIN_PATH` before starting the server, or as flag `--plugin-dir` to network start command.
+The plugin dir can be specified either in environment variable `LUXD_PLUGIN_PATH` before starting the server, or as flag `--plugin-dir` to network start command.

 The vm id can be derived from the vm name by using: